annecgs/annecgs/README.md

 - Quick adaptation to changes
 - Emotional intelligence
 <br/><br/>
-<p>From 2020 to 2023, I will participate in several bootcamps to develop my skills as a Java, back-end and fullstack developer.</p>
+<p>From 2020 to 2023, I will participate in several bootcamps to develop my skills as a Android and Flutter developer.</p>

 ## Mobile Badges
 <table>